Holland Bloorview Kids Rehabilitation Hospital is growing its research institute to support ground-breaking research in childhood disability.

 Have questions?
 Connect with us:

-Holland Bloorview is committed to keeping its community and surrounding Leaside neighbourhood informed about its proposal plans, approvals process with the City of Toronto and during the entire construction period.
+Holland Bloorview is committed to keeping its community and surrounding Leaside neighbourhood informed about the construction process during the research expansion project.

 Address: 150 Kilgour Road (Google Map)